 Beating Applicant Tracking Systems

 If you are aiming high, then you have to be aware of the fact that established brands and reputable companies don't have time to check each and every resume manually because they are literally bombarded with applications daily.
 So most of such companies choose to use applicant tracking software to parse through the resumes and only those that meet criteria make it to the hiring manager's desk.
 The fact that more and more companies use this kind of software means that more and more resumes need to be tailored to pass that initial ATS scan.
 The reason why employers love ATS is because it saves them time by selecting only those applications that are worth HR's attention.
-In essence, these systems just scan the documents for keywords to identify whether they contain required keywords (qualifications, skills, etc.).
+In essence, these systems just scan the documents for keywords to identify whether they contain the required keywords (qualifications, skills, etc.).
 The sample resume above doesn't really focus much on keywords and that may be the problem (as well as the formatting of the document).
 Therefore, job seekers today have to thoroughly strategize their resumes in order to land that interview.